-Stefan Padfield is an associate at the National Center’s Free Enterprise Project (FEP), which is the original and premier opponent of the woke takeover of American corporate life.
+Stefan Padfield is the Deputy Director at the National Center’s Free Enterprise Project (FEP), which is the original and premier opponent of the woke takeover of American corporate life.

 FEP files shareholder resolutions, engages corporate CEOs and board members, submits public comments, engages state and federal leaders, crafts legislation, files lawsuits and directs media campaigns to push corporations to respect their fiduciary obligations and to stay out of political and social engineering.